 Nested Structures in C Programming

-Nested Structures in C: In our previous post, we discussed Structures, and they are pretty good for grouping different data type members.
+Nested Structures in C: In our previous post, we discussed Structures, which are pretty good for grouping different data type members.
 However, there are some problems, such as listing more number of variables inside the structure and Code repetitiveness.
-To resolve these situations, we use Nested structures.
+To resolve these situations, we use C Nested structures.

 The Nested Structures in C example: Assume we are working with Employee, Student, and Person data.
 So, we want to declare three, i.e., Employee, Student, and Person.
-Each one may have different members (Ex: For Student: Roll Number, Class Number, Marks, etc.).
+Each one may have different members (Ex: For Students: Roll Number, Class Number, Marks, etc.).
 But there may be some common members such as Age, door number, street name, and city.
-In general, adding door numbers, street names, and city members to all three structures means repetitive work!
+Adding door numbers, street names, and city members to all three structures generally means repetitive work!

 Like Loops, Nested structures in C programming are the Structures inside the other.
-Using this, we can create the first one called to address and add door number, street name, and city members under it.
-Now, we can call this address from the Employee, Student, and Persons.
+Using this, we can create the first one called to address and add the door number, street name, and city members under it.
+We can call this address from the Employee, Student, and Person.
 We can declare the nested structure in multiple ways:

-First, declare the address structure and then create the address variable inside the Employee.
-Please refer to Introduction and Loops articles.
+First, declare the address structure and create the address variable inside the Employee.
+Please refer to the Introduction and Loops articles.

 Declaring the address Struct